ShadeLab/PAPER_Dunivin_FEMSMicroEcol_2018/coverage/Notes.md

   * Sample did not give initial error messages, but threw a warning when plotting saying that the slope is too high; error message suggested decreasing i parameter
   * Will change i from `0.01` to `0.001`
   * Sample is being re-run `nonpareil-mpi -s Cen01.1.fasta -f fasta -t 8 -i 0.001 -b Cen01.txt -R 4194303`

+## Nonpareil curves
+* Coverage of 13 centralia sites was estimated.
+As (somewhat) expected, coverage according to nonpareil is related to fire history with fire affected soils having the greatest coverage and our reference soil with the lowest coverage.
+* Coverage per site
+    * Reference: ~30%
+    * Recovered: ~37-60%
+    * Fire-affected: ~55-90%